 Raised by theatre parents, growing up in Montreal, Toronto and Los Angeles, Jess' journalistic, portraiture and live photographs all share an admiration for the candid - from the total abandon of a dancer to the in-between moments of a musician on stage, she embraces the intimate and often unforgiving proximity unique to photography.

 Her first photographic venture began in South Africa working with a Nelson Mandela recognized volunteer organization Dreamcatcher.
 Traveling to townships along the coast she documented locals involved in the foundations integral work rebuilding communities that were recovering from decades of poverty and Apartheid.
 A few of these photos were later selected to feature during a gala for the Amnesty International Film Festival.
 Her first live entertainment stills emerged when she happened upon a burlesque show in Vancouver and was struck by the raw unapologetic performances and the eclectic crowds.
 She photographed countless performers and shows for over four years, becoming the official photographer for the Vancouver International Burlesque Festival at the historic Vogue Theatre for two consecutive years.
-Among many noteable performers, she had the pleasure to shoot award winners Lola Frost (Vancouver), Perle Noire (NYC) and legend, Judith Stein.
+Among many game-changing performers, she had the pleasure to shoot award winners Lola Frost (Vancouver) and Perle Noire (NYC).

 Expanding her ambitions in live performance she took the chance to approach Cirque Du Soleil.
 For a publication in Vancouver, she photographed the theatrical 'Totem' in the big top tent.
 The experience was so exhilarating she later returned to shoot 'Toruk' as well as 'Varekai' in Toronto, where she was also invited to shoot rehearsals behind the scenes.
 Perhaps equally to the theatrics of the stage, is her love of documenting performers and the process backstage - the co-existence of the two worlds is always an infinite possibility for imagery.
 For Alvin Ailey Dance Theatre NYC she had the unique opportunity to photograph both the stage production and an intimate two-person rehearsal with acclaimed principal dancers Rachael McLaren and her partner, Yannick LeBrun.
 This opportunity inspired her to return to her more photojournalistic roots not only in style of imagery but the chance to spend time with a subject.